geode-sdk/docs/tutorials/custom-layers.md

 The rest of the buttons and UI can be created the same way you would in a hook.

-> :warning: UI elements should **always** be added to a CCMenu object!
+> :warning: Button elements must be in CCMenu object!

 ## Back button

 Now the biggest problem with this layer is that you are stuck in it.
-To go back you would want to create a button whoes callback transitions to another scene.
+To go back you would want to create a button whose callback transitions to another scene.

 ```cpp